On

 The American Independent Party has kept alive the best of the

-American principles which have largely been abandon by the Democrat
+American principles which have largely been abandoned by the Democratic

 and Republican parties.
 The American Independent Party of California